sbernauer/breakwater/README.md

 Simply uncomment the `breakwater` command and adopt `--rtmp-address` accordingly.
 I never used this for a longer time period, so happy about feedback!

+# Known issues

+## Failed to memadvise sequential read access for buffer to kernel

+During high traffic at GPN22 a few warnings where raised as breakwater was not able to memadvise the created buffer to the kernel.

+This *should* not happen, as we allocate the memory area directly before but who knows.
+The memadvise is only on a best-effort base, client connections while still be served even if the call fails.
+The worst thing that should happen is a minimal performance degradation.
+Have a look at [the issue report](https://github.com/sbernauer/breakwater/issues/28) for details.

 # Performance

 ## Laptop